MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users assigned this role can perform the following operations when configuring user provisioning/synchronization flows in Microsoft Entra:

-- Read custom security attributes defined on user objects
+- Read and write attribute mappings for custom security attributes when provisioning in an application
-- Add or remove custom security attributes in source to target attribute mapping
+- Read and write provisioning and auditing logs for custom security attributes when provisioning in an application

 > [!IMPORTANT]
 > This role does not have the ability to create custom security attribute sets or to directly assign or update custom security attribute values for the user object.
 This role can only configure the flow of the custom security attributes in the provisioning app.
 For more information, see [Provision custom security attributes from HR sources (Preview)](~/identity/app-provisioning/provision-custom-security-attributes.md).